japila-books/spark-sql-internals/docs/spark-sql-GlobalTempViewManager.md

 Strictly speaking, `GlobalTempViewManager` simply <<viewDefinitions, manages>> the names of the global temporary views registered (and the corresponding <<spark-sql-LogicalPlan.adoc#, logical plans>>) and has no interaction with other services in Spark SQL.

-`GlobalTempViewManager` is available as link:spark-sql-SharedState.adoc#globalTempViewManager[globalTempViewManager] property of a `SharedState`.
+`GlobalTempViewManager` is available as link:SharedState.md#globalTempViewManager[globalTempViewManager] property of a `SharedState`.

 .GlobalTempViewManager and SparkSession
 image::images/spark-sql-GlobalTempViewManager.png[align="center"]